Zeya Dam

 The Zeya Dam is a concrete gravity dam on the Zeya River by the town of Zeya, Amur Oblast, Russia, north of the Chinese border.
 On average the Zeya Hydroelectric Power Station generates 4.91 TWh of electricity per year.
-It is equipped with 6 hydro-turbines, 4 with capacity of 225 MW and 2 with capacity of 215 MW.
+It is equipped with six hydro-turbines, four with capacity of 225 MW and two with capacity of 215 MW.

+Overview

-The Zeya Reservoir (Зейское водохранилище) is located in the upper course of the Zeya, below the southern foothills of the Toko-Stanovik, a subrange of the Stanovoy, to the north of the Tukuringra Range and Dzhagdy Range junction.
+The Zeya Reservoir (Зейское водохранилище) is located in the upper course of the Zeya, below the southern foothills of the Toko-Stanovik, a subrange of the Stanovoy, to the north of the junction of the Tukuringra and Dzhagdy ranges.
 The reservoir is kept at a regulated depth of 93 m.
 A narrow, 40 km valley separates the dam water body from the vast surface of the reservoir.
 The Baikal-Amur Mainline railway runs along the north shore, where a 1100 m bridge has been constructed.

 Settlements on the shore of Zeya Dam include Beregovoy, Khvoyny, Gorny, Verknezeysk, Bomnak and Snezhnogorsk.